Tamsin Stuart Art

 Acrylic on stretched canvas

-A bouquet for that someone special will last two weeks, if you're lucky.
-This single red rose will go on for ever.
+A bouquet of fresh roses for someone special will last two weeks, if you're lucky.
+Whereas this single red rose will go on for ever.

-Made the perfect romantic gesture for a wedding anniversary present.
+Made the perfect romantic gesture for a wedding anniversary present for a lovely lady called Rose.
+Perfect.

 SOLD